0xBash1127/OSCP-Toolkit/README.md

 **File Transfer** → copies one-liner & starts HTTP server **Ligolo setup** → runs proxy, stages agent for download **Reverse Shell** → launches generator on `http://127.0.0.1`

----

-Do you want me to **also shrink your code** so it’s just the essentials without the extra complexity?
-That would make it match this short README perfectly.